-ABOUT DR. BARRY SEARS
+ABOUT DR. SEARS

 Dr. Barry Sears is considered the founder of anti-inflammatory nutrition based on his ground-breaking research on the dietary manipulation of the hormones that control the initiation and resolution of inflammation.